Kvitekvist/Auriel-s-Dream/README.md

 Then Click "OK" if you get a message saying something about Failed to check for update.
 This is ok.
 ![image](https://i.ibb.co/P5mpMfH/enb2.jpg)

-Then navigate to the Presets menu bu pressing the symbol in the top left.
+Then navigate to the Presets menu bu pressing the symbol in the top left (the three lines).
 The menu should look like this:
 ![image](https://i.ibb.co/YkFSZJ1/enb3.jpg)

 Now here, you can choose from a list of different ENB profiles.
 There are 3 difference performance indicators in their names.
 Low means low performance cost, Medium means medium performance cost and High means high performance cost.
 Toggle on the button of your choice.
 By default, The first option is checked.
 Uncheck this and then check any of the other options that you would like to test.